ROCK Sex knows that "woman is the other half of the sky".

-When it was written in 1963, PEGGY LEE scored the chartbuster with it, becoming a key song in her repertoire:
+When it was written in 1962, Peggy Lee scored the chartbuster with it, becoming a key song in her repertoire:

-Bar none, YOKO ONO was the strongest Feminist in Rock history, one of the actual reasons she is still resented by dwindling lunkheads.
-In her work "the personal was political" and she took the full brunt of dumb hate while opening the door for The Slits, The Au Pairs, The Poison Girls, Lydia Lunch, Kim Gordan, Bikini Kill, The Gits, Tribe 8, MeShell Ndegeocello, and Le Tigre after her:
+Bar none, Yoko Ono was the strongest Feminist in Rock history, one of the actual reasons she is still resented by dwindling lunkheads.
+In her work "the personal was political" and she took the full brunt of dumb hate while opening the door for The Slits, The Au Pairs, The Poison Girls, Lydia Lunch, Kim Gordan, Bikini Kill, The Gits, Tribe 8, MeShell Ndegeocello, Le Tigre, and Pussy Riot after her:

 YOKO ONO -"Woman Power" (1973)

-(The soul power choruses anticipate the same move in the 1976 "Wonder Woman" theme.
-Hmmm.)
+(The Soul Power choruses anticipate the same move in the 1976 "Wonder Woman" theme.)

 As a parallel track to that, there's John Lennon.
 As a young man he wrote the song "Girl", a catchy ode with a young man's attitude.
 Here's another take on that:

 NIKKI CHORE -"Girl" (2007)

 Later, as his politics became more sophisticated, he joined his wife Yoko in the humanist struggle for empowerment, and made a "grown-up" response to his earlier song:

 Here's Neneh Cherry with a different song of the same name that has very Lennon-esque use of ballad pace and chamber strings: